Category — Focus Groups

 In-depth interviews are particularly effective in the following scenarios:

-- When there is anything sensitive about the feedback that participants may not feel comfortable sharing in front of other people.
-For example, if there has been a performance issue with a sales rep, a customer may not feel comfortable sharing details if they suspect the rep might be “behind the glass” and could hear him.
+2. When there is anything sensitive about the feedback that participants may not feel comfortable sharing in front of other people.
+They may be concerned a competitor is also be attending the focus group.
+Or in a win/loss analysis, a customer may not feel comfortable sharing details of poor account manager performance if they suspect the rep might be “behind the glass” and could hear him.
 The customer would feel much more comfortable sharing this information confidentially talking only with the researcher.

 Two things that should NOT drive this decision are: